← All Guides

 Check Price on Amazon

-What Makes the Sagely Smart XL the Best App-Connected Organizer?
+What Makes the Sagely Active the Best App-Connected Organizer?

 "The best smart pill organizer — connects to a free app for dose reminders without any subscription or automation cost."

-The Sagely Smart XL bridges the gap between a basic organizer and a full automatic dispenser.
-The pill box itself is large-format with generous compartments and easy-to-open lids (particularly helpful for seniors with arthritis).
-The companion app (available for iOS and Android) allows you to set medication reminders and receive a notification if a dose is skipped — without any monthly fee.
+The Sagely Active bridges the gap between a basic organizer and a full automatic dispenser.
+It uses seven magnetic removable pods (AM and PM) that are easy to grip and open, which helps seniors with arthritis.
+The free companion app (available for iOS and Android) lets you set medication reminders and receive a notification if a dose is skipped, with no monthly fee.

-The organizer does not dispense pills automatically, so your parent still needs to open the right compartment.
+The organizer does not dispense pills automatically, so your parent still needs to open the right pod.
 But the app-based reminder system significantly reduces missed doses for tech-comfortable seniors.
-It is the best middle-ground option at around $25.
+It is the best middle-ground option at around $33.

 Pros